Miami Brachial Plexus Lawyers

 Wish to Take Legal Action?
 Contact Freidin Brown, P.A.
 Today.

-If your child was diagnosed with a brachial plexus injury after a difficult labor, our attorneys can help you understand how a birth injury lawsuit can help your family pay for the continuing care he or she will need to recover to the fullest extent possible.
+If your child was diagnosed with a brachial plexus injury after a difficult labor, our lawyers can help you understand how a birth injury lawsuit can help your family pay for the continuing care he or she will need to recover to the fullest extent possible.

 Contact us today to begin the claims-filing process.